 TYPICAL FILE TYPES

-Now that you have a good idea what raster images are, let’s move on to understanding Vector images.
+Now that you have a good idea of what raster images are, let’s move on to understanding Vector images.

 Without getting overly complex, vector files are completely different and typically characterized by line art (or paths).
 Common examples of vector images are logos and icons.
 Images with hard sharp lines defining separate colors or spaces.
 See the example of our 729Solutions logo below.

 As an example, the image on the left is displayed at 100%.
 The image on the right is a detailed exact same image (only zoomed in).
 You can clearly see there is no loss of information.
 The rounded shapes still appear round even when drastically enlarged.

 PROS OF VECTOR IMAGES

 One of the greatest benefits of creating files as vector art is the fact that they can be scaled infinitely and not lose any visual fidelity.
-That circle will always look like a perfect circle (it won’t get blocky or blurry like a raster image would) whether it’s used on a business card or on a giant billboard.
+That circle will always look like a perfect circle (it won’t get blocky or blurry as a raster image would) whether it’s used on a business card or on a giant billboard.